lucas-renaudie-dev/Portfolio/README.md

 Welcome to my Git Portfolio!

-My name is Lucas Renaudie, I am 21 years old and I have just graduated from McGill University (B.A.
-Computer Science Major, Mathematics Minor).
-I speak both English and French completely fluently.
+My name is Lucas Renaudie, I am 21 years old and I speak both English and French completely fluently.
+I have just graduated from McGill University - B.A.
+Computer Science Major, Mathematics Minor.

+Recently, I have discovered a passion for 3D art and computer graphics.
+I have started applying to Masters in these fields, and I am also currently taking an 150-hour intensive Blender course, at Les Gobelins (Paris), as I would like to start working on 3D projects independently.

 Here, you’ll find a selection of my projects, all inspired by real-world academic and self-taught experiences.